 101 Things to do in Bournemouth – Fisherman’s Walk Beach

 Southbourne may only be small, with a population of around 19,000 people.
-But this genteel suburb located three miles east of central Bournemouth boasts two Blue Flag Beaches.
+But this genteel suburb located three miles east of central Bournemouth boasts an awesome stretch of coast and a prestigious Blue Flag awarded beach.
 Fisherman’s Walk Beach is a family friendly beach.
 It is easy to reach from Southbourne via Fisherman’s Walk.
 This pretty, tree lined park connects the main high street to the clifftop, from where a zigzag path and a funicular railway run down to the beach.

 How to get to Fisherman’s Walk Beach